AdaCore/gnatstudio/docs/users_guide/main_window.rst

   :guilabel:`zoom in`, :guilabel:`zoom out`, and :guilabel:`zoom` buttons in
   the local toolbar to change the level and use the latter to explicitly select the level you want.

+  You can also press the :keys:`alt` key and use the mouse wheel to zoom in or out.

   This capability is generally useful when many boxes are displayed in the browser to allow you to get an overview of the layout and the